 When data is kept in separate siloed systems, it is difficult to identify and consolidate in a universal data platform to speed up data-driven choices.

 Creating a single source of truth for your data by removing data silos and linking data from consumers, products, and suppliers should be an organization’s top focus.
-This can be achieved by setting up a well defined data management strategy and plan.
+This can be achieved by setting up a well-defined DM strategy and plan.

 3- Data quality

-Data quality is one of the most data management problems confronting many companies today.
+Data quality is one of the most obstacles confronting many companies today.
 Most businesses utilize a database to update information, however maintaining data quality becomes difficult while processing or recording information.